 Indeed, floods can be distressing to a household or business.
-Thus, it is a must to identify the flood risk in your locale and upkeep yourself and your family on what to do and how to securely evacuate, when flood waters start rising.
+Thus, it is a must to identify the flood risk in your locale and upkeep yourself and your family on what to do and how to evacuate securely when floodwaters start rising.
 Below are a few safety reminders to guide us:

 - The moment you notice a slow flood occurs, secure your home and your family.
 In this event, you may have time to prepare and help lessen the damage before evacuation.
-Never walk to a moving water.
+Never walk to moving water.
 In case there is a need for you to walk through the water, then use rain boots.
 Call 911 immediately if you’re incapable of evacuating in time.
 Make sure you provide pertinent information about your condition.

 Observation of Flash Flooding

-No one can tell when it will havoc our lives or our home.
-The good news, however, by understanding the danger, you actually have an edge to take the right steps and reduce or shun injuries, damage, or longstanding financial liabilities.
+No one can tell when it will havoc on our lives or our home.
+The good news, however, by understanding the danger, you have an edge to take the right steps and reduce or shun injuries, damage, or longstanding financial liabilities.
 With this, being prepared and doing whatever you can so you will survive and recover quickly is very important.
 Here’s how to get started:

 - Keep in mind that earthquakes are often followed by aftershocks.
 It usually lasts for days or even weeks when a major earthquake strikes.
 Remember, you need to check your gas lines and make sure there are no gas leaks.
 It is better to wear shoes because there might have broken glasses or chemical spills.
 Never walk on the floor barefoot until it is safe.
-Hence, without warning, indeed an earthquake can shake an entire state.
-Remember when you prepare and take precautionary measures for something unpredictable like an earthquake, your chances are greater in keeping your family safe and secure.
+Hence, without warning, indeed, an earthquake can shake an entire state.
+Remember, when you prepare and take preventive measures for something unpredictable like an earthquake, your chances are greater in keeping your family safe and secure.

-A Fire is a threat that occurs indoors and outdoors.
+Fire is a threat that occurs indoors and outdoors.
 If a fire blast in large areas, it becomes a wildfire that can occur both in the countryside and rural areas.

-Knowing and learning the basics of the dos and don’ts when to shun this kind of hazard, during the occurrence and recovering from the disaster are very helpful to save lives and shun casualties.
+Knowing and learning the basics of the dos and don’ts when to shun this kind of hazard during the occurrence and recovering from the disaster are very helpful to save lives and shun casualties.